heslabs/rpi5hailo/yolov8/readme.md

 | YOLOv8m | 640x640 | 50.2 | 4.2fps | 546.4fps | |

 ---
-## Performance

-### RPI5 with Halio AI processor
+### RPI5 with Halio 8 AI processor (26TOPS)
 * Run multistream detection inference - Benchmark Result [[SeeedStudio]](https://wiki.seeedstudio.com/benchmark_of_multistream_inference_on_raspberrypi5_with_hailo8/)
-* All the results are based on inference with a model input size of 640x640, batch size is 8, and a video resolution of 1280x760, which is 720p.
+* All the results are based on inference with a model **YOLOv5** input size of 640x640, batch size is 8, and a video resolution of 1280x760, which is 720p.

 <img src="https://github.com/user-attachments/assets/a974369c-58c3-4c0a-bcf4-28ef358a8b22" width=600>

 ---
 ### Performance: Detection (COCO)